kspruthviraj/Comparing-ANN-and-linear-regression-in-python/README.md

-# Gradient-descent
+# Compare outputs of single neuron (Gradient-descent) and simple linear regression
-# Python script
+## Using Python script

 A script that runs gradient descent algorithm on single neuron and compares RMSE with normal linear regression model